See also: wait

 Can be used as function, e.g. variable=wait(...).
 The return value depends on event.
 If not specified, returns 1.
 If opt waitmsg is set, returns 0 if the thread receives WM_QUIT message.

 Note: If the thread has windows/dialogs or uses COM events or some Windows API functions that use Windows messages, you should avoid wait commands in it.
 Or use small time (<0.1).
-By default, messages are not processed while waiting, and your thread may temporarily hang.
+By default, messages are not processed while waiting, and your thread may hang.
 To process messages while waiting, use opt waitmsg.

 [wait ]timeS event window